RobertGollagher/Freeputer/README.md

 ### Next steps

-You have now learned the grammar and syntax of Freelang.
+You have now learned the simple grammar and syntax of Freelang.
 The next step is to learn its small [core vocabulary](#review-the-fvm-instruction-set).
 Experiment with it.
 See also the [deployment](#a-note-on-deployment) notes.

 ## Now over to you